trevorjay/ng-bandos-comic-enhancer/README.md

 * Works completely passively in parallel with [PsychoGoldfish](https://psychogoldfish.newgrounds.com/)'s official viewer and should not interfere with other viewer features
 * Lightweight (less than 4k)
 * Uses the MutationObserver API to minimize CPU overhead

+## Limitations
+* Doesn't accelerate the loading of the first page when transitioning to the full page view, so the initial page load may still be slow.
+* Does not force previously read pages to remain cached
+* Purposely does not alter the loading of either "infinite scroll" embedded format